uogbonda/Research-on-ASOS-Web-Scrapping-and-using-SQL-with-Python-/README.md

 ## SQL + Python
 Used SQLite3 on the Jupyter Notebook.
 But first;
 * After web data extraction, stored the data as an 'xlsx'.
-* Imported the data into JUpyter Notebook using pandas in Python.
+* Imported the data into Jupyter Notebook using pandas in Python.
 * Connected to SQLite and commenced my analysis.